3JoB/CyberGet/README.md

 ----

-## CyberGet 2
+## CyberGet Edge (CyberGet 3)
-We will consider rewriting the current UI code, which will extend the development time of CyberGet2 again
+We will consider rewriting the current UI code, which will extend the development time of CyberGet3 again